-Antibody drugs that are currently in wide use in immunotherapy are limited to latching on to a single target, or antigen.
-For example, some of these drugs latch onto a protein called PD-L1, which is part of a system that cancer exploits to shut down the immune response.
+For example, some of these antibody drugs latch onto a protein called PD-L1, which is part of a system that cancer exploits to shut down the immune response.
 Antibodies that target PD-L1 remove the brakes so the immune system — mainly white blood cells called T cells — can attack the cancer.

-BiTEs could be an “off-the-shelf” form of immunotherapy if approved, unlike another immunotherapy strategy, CAR T-cell therapy.
+Bispecific antibodies could be an “off-the-shelf” form of immunotherapy if approved, unlike another immunotherapy strategy, autologous CAR T-cell therapy.
 The latter, which has been remarkably successful in treating some advanced blood cancers, involves a process in which the patient’s immune cells are removed and genetically altered in the laboratory, then returned to the body to seek out and attack cancer cells.
-This is a lengthy process that must be individualized for each patient; BiTEs are like drugs that can be prescribed without having to be manufactured using the patient’s own immune cells.
+This is a process that must be individualized for each patient; Bispecific antibodies are drugs that can be prescribed without having to be manufactured using the patient’s own immune cells.

-“BiTEs represent a very exciting and promising new approach,” says Paul Richardson, MD, clinical program leader in the Jerome Lipper Multiple Myeloma Center at Dana-Farber.
-“But it’s important to note that it’s not one versus the other — we will need both CAR T cells and BiTEs in multiple myeloma.”
+“Bispecific antibodies represent a very exciting and promising new approach,” says Paul Richardson, MD, clinical program leader in the Jerome Lipper Multiple Myeloma Center at Dana-Farber.
+“But it’s important to note that it’s not one versus the other — we will need both CAR T cells and bispecific antibodies in multiple myeloma.”